akleinvm/connectwise-manage-sdk-v3/README.md

 ### Sample Format

-Samples should be JSON arrays containing at least one object:
+For most endpoints, samples should be JSON arrays containing at least one object:

 ```json
 [